Skip to main content

 Start this Example with the URL in the Flow Notes

+Note the country=NL part of the URL.
 Changing NL to any other existing ISO code will return its corresponding data.
-Try it!
+Give it a try!

 What are the components doing?